Dropping Networks for Transfer Learning: Abstract

 \section{Abstract}

-In natural language understanding, many challenges require learning relationships between two sequences for various tasks such as similarity, relatedness, paraphrasing and question matching.
-Some of these challenges are inherently closer in nature, hence the knowledge acquired from one task to another is easier acquired and adapted.
-However, transferring all knowledge might be undesired and can lead to sub-optimal results due to \textit{negative} transfer.
-Hence, this paper focuses on the transferability of both instances and parameters across natural language understanding tasks using an ensemble-based transfer learning method to circumvent such issues.
+Many tasks in natural language understanding require learning relationships between two sequences for various tasks such as natural language inference, paraphrasing and entailment.
+These aforementioned tasks are similar in nature, yet they are often modeled individually.
+Knowledge transfer can be effective for closely related tasks.
+However, transferring all knowledge, some of which irrelevant for a target task, can lead to sub-optimal results due to \textit{negative} transfer.
+Hence, this paper focuses on the transferability of both instances and parameters across natural language understanding tasks by proposing an ensemble-based transfer learning method.

 The primary contribution of this paper is the combination of both \textit{Dropout} and \textit{Bagging} for improved transferability in neural networks, referred to as \textit{Dropping} herein.
-Secondly, we present a straightforward yet novel approach to incorporating source \textit{Dropping} Networks to a target task for few-shot learning that mitigates \textit{negative} transfer.
+We present a straightforward yet novel approach for incorporating source \textit{Dropping} Networks to a target task for few-shot learning that mitigates \textit{negative} transfer.
 This is achieved by using a decaying parameter chosen according to the slope changes of a smoothed spline error curve at sub-intervals during training.
-We compare the approach over the hard parameter sharing, soft parameter sharing and single-task learning to compare its effectiveness.
-The aforementioned adjustment leads to improved transfer learning performance and comparable results to the current state of the art only using few instances from the target task.
+We compare the proposed approach against hard parameter sharing and soft parameter sharing transfer methods in the few-shot learning case.
+We also compare against models that are fully trained on the target task in the standard supervised learning setup.
+The aforementioned adjustment leads to improved transfer learning performance and comparable results to the current state of the art only using a fraction of the data from the target task.